R-Dson/babyagi4all-api/README.md

 A small autonomous AI agent based on [BabyAGI](https://github.com/yoheinakajima/babyagi) by Yohei Nakajima.
 </br>

 Originally made to work with GPT4ALL on CPU by kroll-software [here](https://github.com/kroll-software/babyagi4all).
-This is a small fork to make it compatible with the API from [oobabooga's web interface](https://github.com/oobabooga/text-generation-webui).
+This is a small fork of a small fork to make it compatible with the API from [oobabooga's web interface](https://github.com/oobabooga/text-generation-webui) and some online searching.
 </br>

 100% open source, 100% local, no API-keys needed.